-For each high-level combinator (cf. Figure 3), the compiler internally provides different functionally equivalent implementations that work for different data distributions.
+For each high-level combinator (cf. Fig. 3), the compiler internally provides different functionally equivalent implementations that work for different data distributions.
 We use DDL types to characterize how these different implementations store their inputs and outputs.
-These implementations and their types are hidden from the user; they only see the high-level combinators.
+These types then allow us to infer concrete DDLs for programs that use these different implementations.
+For example, our mmul implementation's DDLs can be inferred using eqJoinArr3, mapArrInv2, and groupReduceArr2's DDL types.
+The implementations and their types are hidden from the user; they only see the high-level combinators.